NUBIC/dagnabit/README.md

       set_edge_table 'other_edges'
     end

+Some of dagnabit's features require that you associate an edge model with a vertex model.
+This can be done as follows:

+    class Vertex < ActiveRecord::Base
+      extend Dagnabit::Vertex::Activation
+      set_edge_model Edge
+    end

 Some of dagnabit's features, such as Dagnabit::Vertex::Bonding, make use of parent and child associations on the edge model.
 These can either be written by you, or you can let dagnabit do it: